pydantic/pydantic-settings/docs/index.md

     model_config = SettingsConfigDict(env_file='.env', extra='ignore')
 ```

+!!! note
+    Pydantic settings loads all the values from dotenv file and passes it to the model, regardless of the model's `env_prefix`.
+    So if you provide extra values in a dotenv file, whether they start with `env_prefix` or not,
+    a `ValidationError` will be raised.

 ## Command Line Support

 Pydantic settings provides integrated CLI support, making it easy to quickly define CLI applications using Pydantic